-High court again eyes reasons for removing black jurors
+Supreme Court set for case on racial bias in jury selection

 JACKSON, Miss.
 (AP) — Curtis Flowers has been jailed in Mississippi for 22 years, even as prosecutors couldn’t get a murder conviction against him to stick through five trials.

-Three convictions were tossed out and two other juries couldn’t reach unanimous verdicts.
+Three convictions were tossed out, and two other juries couldn’t reach unanimous verdicts.

 This week, the Supreme Court will consider whether his conviction and death sentence in a sixth trial should stand or be overturned for a familiar reason: because prosecutors improperly kept African-Americans off the jury.